Insights on coffee, people and evidence

 Access financial training materials designed specifically for smallholder farmers in Ethiopia.

-Developing methods for regional adaptation of living income benchmarks and the segmentation of coffee farming households in Uganda.
+In ccooperation with Wageningen University and Hanns R. Neumann Stiftung, the projects develops and applies new methods for regional adaptation of living income benchmarks and the segmentation of coffee farming households in Uganda.

 Resource allocation is one of the toughest challenges for any impact-driven organization.

-Reducing ultra-poverty in coffee growing regions by addressing income, health, and community development.
+Our project partner Raising the Village aims to reduce ultra-poverty in coffee growing regions by addressing income, health, and community development.

-Improve coffee yields, diversify income streams, and increase profits of 34.000 coffee farmers.
+One Acre Fund works to improve coffee yields, diversify income streams, and increase profits of 34.000 coffee farmers.

 Together, let’s grow wealth – with evidence.